 Engine and gear oil are heavy.
 They create "Globules" that will stay in the water for days.
 If you touch the slick and it feels slippery on your fingers, it is a lubricant, not fuel.

-When oil and water are churned together by gears, they create an "emulsion"—a stable mixture that looks like a milkshake.
+When oil and water are churned together by gears, they create an "emulsion", a stable mixture that looks like a milkshake.
 If you see white or milky oil, it means the oil has been inside a moving gearcase (lower unit or transmission) and is now leaking out.

-Is it legal to use Dawn dish soap to clear an oil slick?
 No. It is a violation of the Clean Water Act (33 CFR 110.4).
 Soap just emulsifies the oil and makes it sink, causing more environmental damage to the seabed.
 Use absorbent pads that only soak up oil and leave the water.

-How do I find a microscopic lower unit leak?
 A mechanic will perform a Pressure and Vacuum Test.
 They pump 15 PSI of air into the gearcase and watch the gauge.
 If it drops, they spray soapy water on the seals to find the bubbles.
 Then they apply a vacuum to ensure the seals can keep water out as well.

-Can I drive the boat if I see gear oil?
 No. If oil is coming out, water is going in.
 Within minutes, the water will boil inside the gearcase, causing a catastrophic "grenade" failure of the gears.
 Tow the boat or put it on the trailer immediately.

-Does a 4-stroke engine ever have 'normal' oil sheen?
 Never.
 4-stroke outboards do not burn oil as part of their combustion cycle.
 Any oil from a 4-stroke is a sign of a mechanical failure, a leak in the bilge, or a spilled container.